Snapchat/KeyDB-docs/docs/modules-api-ref.md

     RedisModuleCallReply *RedisModule_Call(RedisModuleCtx *ctx, const char *cmdname, const char *fmt, ...);

-Exported API to call any Redis command from modules.
+Exported API to call any KeyDB command from modules.
 On success a RedisModuleCallReply object is returned, otherwise NULL is returned and errno is set to the following values: